Beginners Interactive NetLogo Dictionary (BIND)

 Tabonuco trees grow slower than yagrumo trees, these rates are represented by the TABONUCO-GROWTH-RATE and YAGRUMO-GROWTH-RATE variables.
 In each tick of the model, the two tree species attempt to grow into the available spaces.
 However, tabonuco trees outlive yagrumo trees.
 This relationship is represented by the TABONUCO-OUTGROWS-YAGRUMO flow from the YAGRUMO stock to the TABONUCO stock.
 To represent this in the agent-based portion of the model, yagrumo trees are turned into tabonuco trees in the forest.

-The YAGRUMO-DIES and TABONUCO-DIES flows are connected to the DISTURBANCE variable.
-This variable represents the destruction of trees by hurricanes.
-The HURRICANE-STRENGTH and HURRICANE-FREQUENCY variables determine the timing and amount of disturbance, which can be controlled by sliders.
+The YAGRUMO-GROWS and TABONUCO-GROWS flows are also connected to the DISTURBANCE variable.
+DISTURBANCE represents the destruction of trees by hurricanes.
+The HURRICANE-STRENGTH and HURRICANE-INTERVAL variables determine amount of disturbance and the number of ticks between disturbances, which can be controlled by sliders..